Commercial Contract Lawyers for Newcastle, Hunter and Sydney businesses.

 Ensuring that your agreements are properly expressed in writing prevents costly legal disputes and ensures that all parties are on the same page.

-Why do contracts need to be drafted by a solicitor?
+Why do agreements need to be drafted by a contract lawyers?

 Some business owners try to get by without putting agreements in writing or use old agreements that are past their used-by date.
 Others try to amend contracts themselves, which often results in the accidental removal of crucial clauses.
 Whilst engaging a lawyer to draft or review your contracts may be costlier at first, legal action and unenforceable contracts always end up being much more expensive in the long run.

 Carefully drafted contracts are particularly important for frequent agreements (such as agreements with customers) and high-value transactions (like those with suppliers).
 Properly drafted contracts that comply with the law will save you time and money and will give you the security and peace of mind you need to confidently run your business.

 We draft a range of contracts for businesses in a wide range of industries.
 Some of these agreements are internal, between the owners of a business (such as shareholder or partnership agreements).
 Others are between businesses and external stakeholders (like supply or service agreements).

 Common contracts include: